 The goal of Alternative Spring Break (ASB) trips is to bridge students from a variety of academic, social, and ideological interests together in the interest of community service and social justice.
-The ASB program aims to provide opportunities for meaningful service that introduce students to domestic and international social issues, to engage participants in meaningful dialogue and reflection on these experiences, and to practice and develop service-oriented leadership, awareness, and collaboration skills throughout their Dartmouth careers.
+The ASB program aims to provide opportunities for meaningful service that introduce students to domestic and international social justice issues, to engage participants in meaningful dialogue and reflection on these experiences, and to practice and develop service-oriented leadership, awareness, and collaboration skills for their Dartmouth careers and beyond.

 In the United States, 48.5 million people are living in poverty, minimum wage is not keeping up with the rising cost of living, and many workers struggle to afford decent housing.
 Decent, stable housing provides more than just a roof over someone's head; it provides stability for families and children, a sense of dignity and pride, health, physical safety and security, and increased educational and job prospects.
 The Habitat for Humanity ASB will focus primarily on direct, hands-on service building housing alongside Habitat homeowners and affiliate directors in the destination community.
 This trip will also explore issues of income disparity and housing challenges in the USA broadly, in a specific region of the United States (according to where the trip would be going on a given year), and in the Upper Valley.
 The location of the trip will be established early each fall term.

-The 2012 Faith in Action: Washington DC Alternative Spring Break trip seeks to bring together students from a diversity of religious and moral traditions to explore the issue of youth and homelessness in the Washington DC Metro Area.
+The 2013 Faith in Action: Washington D.C.
+Alternative Spring Break trip seeks to bring together students from a diversity of religious and moral traditions to explore the issue of youth and homelessness.
 Together, this group will work with a variety of community agencies serving homeless youth while learning about the complexity of homelessness.
 Service projects can range from participating in a Habitat for Humanity build to staffing a meal center, but largely focus on emergency services for homeless folks.
 By exploring service as a shared value across religious and spiritual lines, participants will have the opportunity to develop understanding and meaningful relationships within the context of religious difference while delving deeply into personal visions of what it means to serve a community in the context of a life of faith.
 Students from all religious and moral traditions are encouraged to apply.